aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

     // Source directory path
     U16String srcDir(u"..\\Data\\01_SourceDirectory\\");

-    // Open the existing excel file which contains the pie chart.
+    // Open the existing Excel file that contains the pie chart.
     Workbook workbook(srcDir + u"PieChart.xlsx");

     // Get the designer chart (first chart) in the first worksheet of the workbook.